MirunaPislar/Do-LSTMs-learn-Syntax/README.md

 This is a fascinating topic that requires further investigations as there is no definite answer yet.

 In this repository, I give away:
- - [a selection of papers](#papers)(below) that I found relevant/interesting on the topic with links to the code, if publicly available
+ - [a selection of papers](#papers) that I found relevant/interesting on the topic with links to the code, if publicly available
  - some [experimental code](experiments) to build your own templates and run your own evaluation experiments on your favourite pre-trained language model (recurrent or non-recurrent)
  - some [paper summaries](paper-summaries) along with my thoughts and findings related to the topic